Final Destination (film): Casting

 Sawa described his role as "in the beginning, [Alex] was kinda loopy and cotter, and you know, probably not the most popular guy in school.
 I think he might have been a dork, you know, doing their stuff and they had their own thing going and they're after the two beautiful girls in school, but there's no chance of that happening.
 I guess after the plane goes down, his world completely changes".
-"Devon has an every man quality that makes him accessible," Wong said.
+"Devon has an everyman quality that makes him accessible", Wong said.
 "He doesn't appear as if he's supremely self-assured.
 He's more of a regular kid who can take on the complexities of the role and become a hero".
 Perry was amazed by Sawa's vulnerability in acting, describing him as "a very distinctive actor.
-He's very loose and he's kind of a cut-up when he's not on camera, but the moment the camera's on, I'd never seen anybody to completely slide right through the moment".
+He's very loose and he's kind of a cut-up when he's not on camera, but the moment the camera's on, I'd never seen anybody to completely slide right through the moment."

 Ali Larter, who starred in the 1999 film Varsity Blues, was cast as female lead Clear Rivers.
-"The film shows how easy it is to turn on someone, to blame someone when you're scared," Larter said.
+"The film shows how easy it is to turn on someone, to blame someone when you're scared", Larter said.
 "It's also about trusting your intuitions and yourself".
 She defined her part as "that girl who has a lot of loss in her life and has fallen for herself and had made a life within that.
 She's an artist, she lives by herself, and she's kinda holding to her grip for what the world has given her".

 Seann William Scott, famous for portraying Steve Stifler in the 1999 film American Pie, was hired as class clown Billy Hitchcock.
 Scott admired the film and felt that "it's [as] dark and eerie as any Twilight Zone".
-He laughed at his role, saying that "[he] is lacking some social skills, he doesn't have quite a few friends, and he's like the tag-along".
+He laughed at his role, saying that "[he] is lacking some social skills, he doesn't have quite a few friends, and he's like the tag-along."
 Scott was surprised when in the script his character was written as fat.
 The writers eventually changed it for Scott.

 Dawson's Creek star Kerr Smith was cast as jock Carter Horton.
 Smith identified Carter as "your typical high school bully whose life depends on anger" and mentioned the fact that Carter feared Alex not having control of his own life.